 - Go to JotURL and click on the “+” sign beside “Tracking Link.”

 - In the next window, enter the URL of your Amazon product page.
-Avoid linking to the Amazon home page, as you have better chances of increasing your conversions by directing traffic to your product pages.
+Avoid linking to the Amazon home page, as you have better chances of increasing your conversions by directing traffic to your product pages or to other specific pages.

 - Click “Save.”